 My goal is to conduct research that helps conserve biodiversity under global change.

-My approach is interdisciplinary, incorporating both spatial and molecular analyses at contemporary and historical time scales.
+My approach is interdisciplinary, incorporating genomic, phenotypic, and spatial analyses at contemporary and historical time scales.

 My current research focuses on amphibians.
 I have also worked with alpine plants, salmonids, bats, and wolverines.

-I have recently completed my PhD at the Duke University Program in Ecology, in Dean Urban's Landscape Ecology Lab.
+I completed my PhD in 2017 at the Duke University Program in Ecology, in Dean Urban's Landscape Ecology Lab.

 My research is generously supported by: